lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## Power section
 <p align="center">
   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/Power_section.png" alt="Power Board" width="500" />

+The 17950x78 integrates both the input and output capacitors.
+Therefore, additional external input/output capacitors are normally not required.
+The additional 100µF capacitor C1 is mounted as termination of the supply line and provides a slight damping of possible oscillations of the series resonance circuit represented by the inductance of the supply line and the input capacitance.
+This capacitor also prevents voltage overshoot during start up.

 </p>

 ##  A.F.E : Preamplifier Design & A.R.E : Amplifier